Expanding the Circle: Indie Booking Agent Chriss Rimpel Moves from the Diaspora to Bigger Global Music Horizons

 I’ve always wanted to break Haitian artists into new markets, but not every artist is ready for this step yet.
 I work with those who are, like [Haitian reggae master] Wesli.
 He would run into me and say, you’re the only other Haitian person here.
 We’re family!
 You’re moving and grooving.
 He liked some of the work I did with Brown Rice Family, and he also wanted to see what we could do to book him outside of Canada in North America.

 Ultimately, I’d love to be a go-to representative for Haiti and the Caribbean.
 I’d love to pick the best of the best of traditional Haitian music and showcase those groups all over the world.
 We have so much to offer that has yet to be discovered by the outside world and doing that, would be great.

 Along with my work with Haitian artists, I’ve branched out to other areas though I’ve wound up staying in the Caribbean.
 Vocal Sampling from Cuba is a great example of that.
 They are wonderful, they have this amazing history.
 Their management and I had a tete-a-tete about how and what I could do with them, and now I’m working with the group.
 It’s a new market to me, but I decided to go for it.

 In my roster, for now, I would rather not have artists who are too close in sound.
 I want my roster to represent such a variety of unique artists that any presenter would feel confident to book them all for the same event and be assured that they would each bring a great level of energy.
 I’d be open to a salsa band, or a roots reggae band, say.

 For me, it’s less about the style and more about my connection with it.
-I have to love the music, or I know I can’t sell it.
+I have to love the music, or I know I can’t sell it, though it has to work for the market as well.
 It doesn’t matter how great you are, I have to feel it.